 Libsodium has such a good reputation that it is recommended for anything that doesn’t need TLS.
 It is much smaller and simpler than OpenSSL.
 It has no timing leaks.
 It is available on a wide range of platforms, with bindings to every programming language out there.
 It has been audited and found secure.
 And it is fast.

-any of it, you effectively need to take the full binary (3.3MB & 600
+use any of it, you effectively need to take the full binary (3.3MB &

-extract the code you want, partly because determining what code actually
+easily extract the code you want, partly because determining what code

-runs is not trivial: platform specific code is selected at compile time
+actually runs is not trivial: platform specific code is selected at

 #ifdefs and at runtime by